Yujia-Yan/moduleconf/README.md

 ## Module and Module specific configuration

 For each module, we may have some configuration classes that only apply to that module.
-However, we often need to experiment with a variety of alternate modules that may contain serveral different module configurations.
+However, we often need to experiment with a variety of alternate modules that may contain serveral different module configurations, especially for machine learning, where we can have a huge number of different modules to be combined together, each with a very different set of parameters.
-This simple library helps with automatically load modules based on the configuration file and also automatically generate templates for creating a new configuration file.
+This simple library helps with automatically loading modules based on the configuration file and also automatically generating templates for creating a new configuration file.

 ## Basic Usage